 Limited liability companies are legal persons that obtain this status upon court registration.
 The company name must contain the abbreviation d.o.o.

-A limited liability company may be established by one or more domestic or foreign legal or natural person by signing articles of incorporation/memorandum of association.
-A limited liability company may have a maximum of 50 partners.
+A limited liability company may be established by one or more domestic or foreign legal or natural persons by signing articles of incorporation/memorandum of association.
+A limited liability company may have a maximum of 50 shareholders.
 If a limited liability company wishes to have more than 50 shareholders, the approval of the minister responsible for economic affairs must first be obtained.

 A limited liability company may begin operating once it is included in the Court Register.
 The Court Register is part of the Slovenian Business Register, maintained and administered by AJPES (the Agency of the Republic of Slovenia for Public Legal Records and Related Services).

 A limited liability company may be registered at one of the following business start-up points: